-The City is geographically divided into 11 Snow Zones, lettered A-K. Snow Zones comprise several neighbourhoods and are used for scheduling and communicating the snow plowing schedule.
+The City is geographically divided into 11 Snow Zones, lettered A-K. Snow Zones contain several neighbourhoods and are used for scheduling and communicating the snow plowing schedule.
 If you don’t know your Snow Zone, you can find it here: Find Your Snow Zone.

 Have a question?

 We use a coloured Route system to identify different types of streets and their priority for salt, sand and plowing.
 Streets are divided into one of six coloured routes:

 - Purple Routes: hills, bridges, hazards and hospital routes